iclc/iclc-templates/2023/live_performances/markdown/proposal_live_performances.md

 Are you performing in stereo, multichannel, \...?
 Do you need a subwoofer?

 ### 2.4 Do you require a microphone?
+If so, how many microphones does your performance need?

 ### 2.5 Do you require a monitor, either over headphones or otherwise?

-### 2.6 How many microphones does your performance need?

-### 2.7 Are you bringing your own audio interface?
+### 2.6 Are you bringing your own audio interface?

 If you can't bring yours for any reason, please state what you need or what you think would be compatible.

-### 2.8 How much table/floor space will you need for your performance?
+### 2.7 How much table/floor space will you need for your performance?
 How many chairs?

-### 2.9 Do you need an internet connection during the performance?
+### 2.8 Do you need an internet connection during the performance?

 Please state if you need wifi, if you could use ethernet, and how the performance relies upon a remote connection of any kind.

-### 2.10 Anything else you need?
+### 2.9 Anything else you need?

 Cables, adapters, powerstrips, anything else you can't bring yourself?